A Web3 Naming Layer for the AI Agent Economy

 Web3:

-Many names could represent AI agents - but not all are created equal.
+Many names could represent AI agents - different naming approaches serve different goals.

 The TLDs featured here are part of a unified, purpose-built naming stack - designed for flexibility, ownership, and seamless integration across the core functions AI agents need: identity, wallets, communication, governance, and marketplaces.